Good to know

 Aggressive inline bearings are located inside the wheel and are what make your wheel spin.
 Bearings come in various shapes and styles and make a big impact on how your aggressive skates will feel when shredding.
 Because of the grinds and jumps that you do in this style of skating, the bearings take a lot of wear and tear so even the most durable models will have to be replaced at some point.

-All inline skate bearings are measured on the ABEC scale, which is a measurement of the quality and efficiency of the bearing.
-To get a more detailed overview of the ABEC system, check out our guide on Buying Bearings.
+Inline skate bearings are often measured on the ABEC scale, which is a measurement of the efficiency of the bearing.
+However, just because a bearing is not on the ABEC scale does not mean that it is of poor quality.
+To get a more detailed overview of the ABEC system as well as other ways that bearing quality is measured, check out our guide on Buying Bearings.

 How Do You Get Bearings Out of Aggressive Skate Wheels?